Cooku with Comali season 3

-Cooku with Comali (Season 3) is the third season of the Tamil reality cooking TV show Cooku with Comali, that was launched on 22 January 2022.
+Cooku with Comali 3 is the third season of the Tamil reality cooking TV show Cooku with Comali, that was launched on 22 January 2022.
 This season is hosted by Rakshan, and judged by Chef Damodharan and Chef Venkatesh Bhat.

 The Grand Finale Telecasted on 24 July 2022, with Shrutika winning the title and Darshan emerging as the runner up of the show.